Cancer Treatment & Fertility

 Keep hopes realistic.
 Be open and honest about the risk of infertility, the success rates of fertility preservation options, and any possible risks or complications.
 Be sure you and your child understand that nothing is guaranteed.
 Remind your child that they're still the same person, no matter what happens long-term.
 And, even if they can't physically conceive, they can still become a parent one day.

 Get support.
-Your child's care team is there for your family.
+The care team is there for your family.
 Ask them about resources, like local support groups.
 The hospital or clinic may have a support group or counselor who can help your child work through the feelings that can come with cancer treatment and its effects.
 You also can find information and support online at:

-Reviewed by: Vrunda K. Patel, MD
+Reviewed by: Vrunda K. Patel, MD, Danielle Morley, BSN, RN, CPHON

-Date Reviewed: Apr 1, 2021
+Date Reviewed: Sep 1, 2024